certifi/certifi.io/source/index.rst

 What is it?
 -----------

-This **MPL Licensed** CA Bundle is extracted from the Mozilla foundation
+This **MPL Licensed** CA Bundle is extracted from the Mozilla Included CA Certs.

 Contents: